sisong/hsynz/README.md

 hsync_demo provides a test client demo for local file testing.
-hsync_http provides a download client demo with http(s) support for sync update from a server that provides an http(s) file download service(e.g CDN, support HTTP/1.1 muti range Requests).
+hsync_http provides a download client demo with http(s) support for sync update from a server that provides an http(s) file download service(e.g CDN, support HTTP/1.1 multi range Requests).
 Tip: You can also customise other communication methods for sync.

 ---